SuadoCowboy/SuadoScript/README.md

 Created by Suado Cowboy

-This project is inspired by the console of
+This project is inspired in the console of
 Team Fortress 2, A game made by Valve Corp.

 The "plugins" folder is for python scripts that